 *Note: some links may contain affiliate links (meaning if you end up purchasing something when you click on the link then I may get a commission on it, with no extra cost to you, of course).
 For more information on what this means, visit my disclosure page.

-We all make at least one of our New Year’s Resolutions about being healthier, right?
+We all make at least one of our Healthy New Year’s Resolutions about eating better, right?
 Well, at least for those of us who actually make resolutions.
-And, if it’s not about being healthier, it’s about losing weight, getting fit, or being happier in some way!
+And, if it’s not about eating healthier, it’s about losing weight, getting fit, or being happier in some way!

 And, let’s face it; accomplishing any of those resolutions will only come from eating well, staying active, and feeling successful.
 So, let me at least help you out with one of those: eating well!